top of page

 Established in 2017, Dance4Wellbeing is one of Australia’s most innovative providers

-for over 55s, delivering programs across the Arts Health sector.
+for over 55s, delivering dance-based programs for health & wellbeing.

-Our Director and founder, Jessica Conneely BA Dance (Dist.) is Internationally renowned with over 30 years of performing, teaching, and educating others on the benefits of dance, by providing safety-conscious dance and movement programs for seniors across Australia.
+Our Director and founder, Jessica Conneely BA Dance (Dist.) is Internationally renowned with over 30 years of performing, teaching, and educating others on the benefits of dance, by providing safety-conscious dance and movement programs for adults and older adults across Australia.

-Dance4Wellbeing programs support considerable scientific research showing that dance offers excellent results as we get older, by providing a mind and body workout in a socially stimulating and joyful way.
-We provide dance sessions in community locations, in aged care, and we supplement these if reasons prevent seniors from attending in-person with an online program.
-Dancing with friends via ZOOM has allowed seniors to engage with like-minded people to improve their social life and reduce social isolation.
+Dance4Wellbeing's award winning programs support considerable scientific research showing that dance offers excellent results as we get older, by providing a mind and body workout in a socially stimulating and joyful way.
+Providing dance sessions in community locations, in aged care, and we supplement these with an alternative online program that is accessible to all across the country.
+Dancing with friends via ZOOM has allowed older adults to engage with like-minded people to improve their social life and reduce social isolation.

-In addition, Jessica has created an accredited training program for Health and Care professionals, Incorporating Movement in a Health or Care Setting.
-The training is provided in partnership with Hunter New England and Mid North Coast Local Health Districts, State Training Services, and TAFE NSW.
+In addition, Jessica has created an accredited training program for Health and Care professionals - Introducing Movement in a Health or Care Setting - a creative approach.
+The training is currently being re-structured for a hybrid offering provided in partnership with a registered training organisation and previously delivered with Hunter New England and Mid North Coast Local Health Districts, State Training Services, and TAFE NSW.

-Jessica is also co -director of Dance for Parkinson’s Australia, producing creative programs in dance for people living with conditions such as Parkinson’s disease and dementia.
-Currently involved with an ongoing research project for people affected by Stroke with the Hunter Medical Research Institute ( HMRI)
+Jessica is also co -director of Dance for Parkinson’s Australia, producing creative programs in dance for people living with Parkinson’s disease, carers and the wider commmunity.
+Her extensive experience in working with residential aged care over 10 years has developed professional and engaging programs for older adults in care and those living with Dementia.
+Jess was former ESTEEM program Creative Arts officer for movement with an ongoing community research project for people affected by Stroke with the Hunter Medical Research Institute (HMRI)

-Recognised nationally by her peers as an innovator in this field, Jessica received the Arts Leader Award at the Lake Mac Awards, 2021 & Excellence in Business Diversity and Inclusion, 2022.
+Recognised nationally by her peers as an innovator in this field, Jessica received the Arts Leader Award at the Lake Mac Awards, 2021 & Excellence in Business Diversity and Inclusion, 2022 & nominated as a "local legend " from Awards Australia Foundation in 2024.

 Simply put, dance brings people together and “feels” good.